fansalon/TEspeX/README.md

                         the default value [recommended].
 Otherwise provide
-                        FULL path to a directoray containing STAR indexes [not_recommended] [F] --version             show the version number and exit
+                        FULL path to a directoray containing STAR indexes [not_recommended] [F]
+  --mask MASK           fasta file containing sequences to be masked.
+If this
+                        file is provided, the sequences contained within it are considered as coding/non-coding transcripts and
+                        are added to the --cdna and --ncrna fasta files.
+This might be of help if the users wish to consider some specific regions as belonging to coding/non-coding
+                        transcripts even though they are not reported in --cdna and --ncrna fasta files. (e.g., N kb downstream to the transcript TTS for a better handling of readthrough process or non-genic TE-derived sequences
+                        known to be passively transcribed from criptic promoters).
+[F]
+  --version             show the version number and exit
 ```